Many scientists believe there's another planet like Earth somewhere in the universe, and the real search to find it is about to begin.

 Webb will have a 6.5-meter diameter primary mirror, which would give it about seven times the collecting area over the mirrors available on the current generation of space telescopes.
 Webb will have significantly larger field of view than the camera on Hubble and significantly better spatial resolution than the infrared Spitzer Space Telescope, according to the Webb site.

 The JWST was scheduled to launch in October 2018, but NASA has pushed back the launch window a few times, citing a need for more time to integrate and test components.
-After a 2017 announcement moved it back to spring 2019, the agency announced in March 2018 that the launch window "now is targeted for approximately May 2020."
 When it does finally take off, the telescope will be launched on an Ariane 5 rocket from French Guiana, according to NASA.

 Editor's note: This article has been updated since it was first published in February 2016.